joostkremers/ebib/docs/ebib-manual.md

 Ebib keeps a list of keywords used in your database(s) and offers these for completion when you edit the `keywords` field.
 You can enter a keyword and accept it with `RET`, after which you will be asked for the next keyword.
-Just hitting `RET` without any input finished the edit and returns focus to the entry buffer.
+Just hitting `RET` without any input finishes the edit and returns focus to the entry buffer.
 (With `ivy` or `helm` the key binding to finish editing the `keywords` field is different; the prompt will indicate what key to press).
 You can, of course, also enter a keyword